 If mold is growing on porous drywall, a simple wipe down won’t be enough to tackle the job.
 The cellulose found in drywall is one of the most common materials that mold grows on in a home, and therefore can pose a serious issue.

 If water damage restorations are taking place in a damp environment, leaving unpainted drywall exposed to moisture, mold growth is a very likely outcome.

-When this occurs, your best bet is to cut out any affected areas and dispose and replace immediately.
+When this occurs, your bet is to cut out any affected areas and dispose and replace them immediately.

 Since mold tends to be much more sneaky than simply growing for all to see, another common occurrence is mold growing behind your walls.

 Small cavities out of sight can capture humidity and moist air, which are ideal areas for mold to grow.
 In these cases, mold testing and invasive inspection must be done by a professional to assess the damage.